haveanicedaymydear/Assistant-Autogen/instructions/validation_guidance_s5.md

 *   **Needs without provision (CRITICAL):** The social care needs described must be clearly outlined in the source documents by professionals along with clearly defined provisions.
 *   **No Needs Statement (Correctness Check):** If no social care needs are present, the file MUST contain the exact phrase "Child or young person has no identified special educational needs in this area".

+**All needs must have corresponding provision under either H1 or H2, or both.
+It is not essential for every need to have both H1 and H2 provisions**

 ### Document Structure (CRITICAL)
 Needs, provisions and outcomes MUST be written in the following format:
 **Strengths**